 Summary

-In the event of a data protection breach, the fine under the GDPR is by no means the only risk.
-The list of legal consequences is very long, comparable to this article.
+With a Data protection violation is the fine is by no means the only risk under the GDPR.
+The list of legal consequences is very long compared to this article.
 The economic and immaterial risks also remain unnoticed at this point: Damage to image, loss of trust, loss of sales, etc.

 These risks can be effectively countered with good data protection management.
-Include a data protection officer in your company and thus ensure that processing takes place in compliance with the law, is monitored, and all parties involved can always receive expert advice.
+Involve a Data protection officer in your company and thus ensure that processing takes place in compliance with the law, is monitored and that all parties involved can always receive expert advice.

 Still looking for an external data protection officer?
 Feel free to contact us!